gregswift/nytefyrenet/blog/2011-09-05-git-reference-guide-part-one.md

 +++
-title = 'git reference guide &#8211; part one' date = 2011-09-05T16:29:49-05:00
+title = 'git reference guide - part one' date = 2011-09-05T16:29:49-05:00
 tags:
   "development",
   "git",
 ]
 +++
-I&#8217;m still getting used to utilizing git for my version control.
+I'm still getting used to utilizing git for my version control.
 The part I like most is the merge handling.
 So here is another reference post for me, hopefully it will help me remember bits of my git work flow.
 Mostly basics, and some I do not need to remind myself, but it does not hurt to document.

   * Checkout repository <pre class="lang:sh decode:true " >#Standard methods
 <a title="git-clone man page" href="http://www.kernel.org/pub/software/scm/git/docs/git-clone.html">git clone</a> git://<em>URL</em> <em>[directory name]</em>